 First step was to completely strip the exterior of all fittings, remove front and back glass, dismantle the

 interior (except for the headlining) and some of the dash and then remove the bolt on panels.
 That left me with an almost bare body shell with mechanicals and part of the dash in

 place.
-It could still be driven, which was helpful when putting it on a trailer or moving it around, its a very heavy car if you need to push it.
+It could still be driven, which was helpful when putting it on a trailer or moving it around as its a very heavy car if you need to push it.

-To provide the best surface for a full respray I had all the paint removed by Plastic Bead
+To provide the best surface for a full respray I had all the paint removed by Plastic Bead Blasting.

-Blasting.
 This does not distort or damage the panels and gets rid of all the old paint.
 The XJC came back

 stripped to its original black etch primer which helped to protect the bare metal from surface rust as I worked on the body.

 Helpful Hint: The dammed plastic beads get into everything!!
-They take hours and hours
+They take hours and hours to clean

-to clean out and I don’t believe you can ever get them all.
+out and I don’t believe you can ever get them all.
 Other people tell me of beads falling out for years.

 You have to cover and seal everything thoroughly before the bead blasting starts.
 But be warned - the beads get into the most unexpected places!

 Preparing the body

-First job was to cut out the small rust sections and weld in new pieces (picture).
-The floor pans were cleaned back to bare metal using a wire brush on an angle grinder and then coated in POR
+First job was to cut out a couple of small rust sections and weld in new pieces.
+The floor pans were very solid except for one minor area which

-15 rust prevention paint.
-Then the insides of the bolt on panels were cleaned and painted with rust preventing paint.
+The inside of the bolt on panels were cleaned and painted with rust preventing paint.
 Body colour

-was applied to the inside edges of the doors, hinges, hinge pillars (picture), front mudguards, bonnet, bootlid and petrol tank covers.
+was applied to the inside edges of the doors, hinges, hinge pillars, front mudguards, bonnet, bootlid, boot floor and petrol tank covers.

-The bolt on panels were refitted with extra sealing in some places and many hours spent
+The bolt on panels were refitted with extra sealing in some places and many hours spent ensuring

-Each individual panel was “file finished” and the minor damage and imperfections repaired to
+Each individual panel was “file finished” and the minor damage and imperfections repaired to provide

-provide an amazing metal finish.
-A small amount of body filler was used to smooth inaccessible areas then a few coats of Etch Primer were applied to prevent surface rust and provide maximum adhesion for the two pack HiFill Primer and Top Coats.
+an amazing metal finish.
+A small amount of body filler was used to smooth inaccessible areas then

+Etch Primer was applied to prevent surface rust and provide maximum adhesion for the two pack HiFill Primer and top coats.

 I purchased a small compressor which enabled me to do the basic work at home, this was a very

-durable, long lasting finish with a deep lustre.
+provides a tough, durable, long lasting finish with a deep lustre.
 For the insides of the panels and

 was the brand and I used their Etch Primer, Hi Fill Primer/filler and top coat.
-The fumes are highly toxic and an
+The fumes are highly

-appropriate quality breathing mask must be used at all times and keep your skin covered as well.
+toxic and an appropriate quality breathing mask must be used at all times and keep your skin covered as well.

-After the etch priming the whole body received four good coats of Hi Fill primer and a
+After the etch priming the whole body received four good coats of Hi Fill primer and a light contrasting

-To ensure the best finish I hired a commercial spray booth/baking oven and paid a well
+To ensure the best finish I hired a commercial spray booth/baking oven and paid a well known spray

-known spray painter to apply the two pack top coats.
+painter to apply the two pack top coats.
 He was a real artist and it was a pleasure to watch him at

 spray booth as he carefully applied the mirror finish final coats.
-After baking it for an hour I finally had a beautifully painted Jaguar to take home.
+After baking I finally had a beautifully painted Jaguar to take home.